Southern Ontario Pharmaceutical and Health Innovation Ecosystem

 • Synapse Life Science Consortium is the formal regional cluster organization for the life sciences ecosystem in the greater Hamilton region.
 An initiative of Innovation Factory and its community partners, the Synapse Consortium supports efforts and projects that magnify the impact of collective action across the cluster ecosystem and accelerating the commercialization of life science innovation.
 The Synapse Consortium strives to engage all organizations that make up the Hamilton life science cluster, celebrating the strengths and successes of industry leaders and new start-ups, as well as promoting the region as an attractive place to live, work and invest.
 Founded in 2016, the Synapse Life Science Consortium brings together leaders from across the region, including private- and public-sector organizations who saw opportunity for greater collaboration and coordination across the cluster.
 Synapse Consortium partners represent the bulk of life science research and economic activity in Hamilton.

-• Privately incorporated Canadian life science firms, with operations based primarily in Ontario that are working towards commercializing an innovative technology at Technology Readiness Level Six (TRL-6) or above
+• Privately incorporated Canadian life science firms, with operations based primarily in Ontario that are working towards commercializing an innovative technology at Technology Readiness Level Six (TRL-6) or above:

 • TRL-6: System/subsystem model or prototype demonstration in a simulated environment